shivam92211/Orthopoint/DEPLOYMENT.md

 # Deployment Guide

-Complete guide to deploying your Surgical Instruments Store to production.
+Complete guide to deploying your Orthopaedic Instruments Store to production.

 ## Option 1: Vercel (Recommended)